A strong root system is one of the key factors in growing a healthy plant. However, a strong root system does not happen by accident.

 Also, remember that the strength of the fertilizer is not the only important factor.
 You also need to consider how fast the fertilizer releases its nutrients.

-Your best bet is to replace nutrients in the soil by adding compost or aged manure, both of which contain organic material and release nutrients slowly.
+To avoid heavy use of artificial fertilizers, your best bet is to replace nutrients in the soil by adding compost or aged manure.
+Both of these contain organic material and release nutrients slowly.

 What Fertilizer Helps Root Growth?